Analysis | After weeks of Trump rhetoric on crime, voters have a clear preference on the issue: Joe Biden

 That ABC-Ipsos poll, for example, found that about half of respondents believed that Biden’s rhetoric was making things better, while more than half said that Trump’s was making things worse.
 The percentage of people saying Trump’s rhetoric makes things worse was 42 points higher than those saying he was making things better.

-A CNN-SSRS poll released on Friday similarly found that more than half the country viewed Trump’s rhetoric as being more harmful than helpful — though the percentage of respondents who were critical of Trump’s response had fallen since June.
+A CNN-SSRS poll released Friday similarly found that more than half the country viewed Trump’s rhetoric as being more harmful than helpful — though the percentage of respondents who were critical of Trump’s response had fallen since June.

 A poll conducted by YouGov earlier this week found that people were more confident that violence that has occasionally followed protests would improve if Biden won in November, while people thought it would get worse if Trump won.